mikadavies/cargo-create/README.md

 This project was primarily created for personal use, as I often apply the same optimisations to most projects through `Cargo.toml` and `.cargo/config.toml`.
 This tool is simply a Rust-centric method for achieving this.

 The default behaviour takes a project name as its only input argument, and produces a Rust project of that name in a child directory of the current location.
-The default configuration should be suitable for most projects, though it uses nightly-specific options.
-It may also be worth changing the `threads` rustflag in `src/cargo_config.rs` to better fit your machine.
+The default configuration should be suitable for most projects, with a few caveats:
+- `config.toml` uses nightly-specific options.
+- The `-Z threads` rustflag is set to 8 by default, this might exceed the capacity of some devices.
+- The default Linux linker is set to the [mold linker](https://github.com/rui314/mold)

 To provide some extra flexibility, it comes with a few options:
 - `--lib-not-main` replaces the `main.rs` file with a `lib.rs` file